AdrianBZG/SQLformer/README.md

 # Citation

+You can cite our work with the following BibTeX entry:

 `@misc{bazaga2023sqlformer,
       title={SQLformer: Deep Auto-Regressive Query Graph Generation for Text-to-SQL Translation}, author={Adrián Bazaga and Pietro Liò and Gos Micklem},